nwyche9/Java_Data_Algo/README.md

     Heaps is a folder with an implementation of a heap data structure using an array as a backing structure

-    Bucket Sort is a folder with an implementaiton of the Bucket Sort algorithm
+    Bucket Sort is a folder with an implementation of the Bucket Sort algorithm

+    Stacks is a folder with an implementation of the Stack data strucutre